 The tasting room staff is friendly and informative, happy to speak about each wine in regular or wine-geek-speak.
 The tasting room itself is clean, bright and simply laid out with warm-hued wood floors, walls, and counters giving the room a very natural feel.
 It comes as no surprise to see that after walking through his vineyards and speaking with him about his philosophy on making wine.

 Jim is less concerned about many of the trappings you see in so many tasting rooms, especially in Virginia where many wineries require additional revenues from other businesses to survive.
-There is no kitsch, pasta, sauces, jams or other food items for sale.
-He also does not rent the facility for weddings or corporate events, a boon for other Virginia wineries, especially in Charlottesville.
+There is no kitsch, pastas, sauces, jams or other small food items.
+He does not rent the facility for weddings or corporate events that are huge business in Virginia, especially in Charlottesville.
 There also are no restaurants and overnight accommodations.
-Jim lays it out clearly on his website that his winery is also his home and thus not for rent.
+Jim lays it out clearly on his website that his winery is also his home and not for rent.
 He does not have to worry about that because he has and continues to put the work in that results in Linden’s wines being held in very high regard critically and at the top of the heap in terms of quality and expression in Virginia.

 Those kinds of battles take perseverance and fortitude, both traits in Jim that helped him persist all these years in an unknown and new wine region.
 To complicate matters, some battles fly under the radar.
 One such battle Jim conquered that from my talks with some insiders in the region is one many in Virginia at this point may be fighting and may not even be aware of it.
 That battle I am talking about is in regards to site selection, or simply terroir or a lack of good terroir being used in Virginia.